SWEN900072021/Resources/how_to/2021/first_web_app.md

 | Java Servlet Pages (JSPs) | Server-side programming technology that enables the creation of dynamic, platform-independent method for building Web applications. | |
 | TomCat | | |

+> If you first want to learn the theory behind servlets, JSPs, and containers, check out [JSPs and Servlets](jsp_servlets.md).

 <details>
 <summary>Create a Web Application in IntelliJ</summary>
 Please complete the below steps to create your first project: